 It was about changing habits I suppose – old habits for new habits, and it took years.

 By the prison system’s own assessment, it is has been dealt too many prisoners and too little funding to keep facilities humane and secure.

 - 49% of women and 23% of men in prison suffer from anxiety and depression

-- Self-inflicted death is nearly 9 times more likely that in the general population
+- Suicide is nearly 9 times more common that inside prisons than outside them

 - Rates of death have almost doubled over the last decade